grzegorz-siekaniec/bits-of-this-bits-of-that/_posts/2021-10-27-solving-generalized-assignment-problem-using-branch-and-price.md

     assigned: bool
 ```

-Note that we can use it easily to filter out initial columns for each node that do not satisfy those conditions:
+Note that we can use it to easily to filter out initial columns for each node that do not satisfy those conditions:
 - left child node: column representing assignment of tasks, $$T_j$$, to machine $$j$$ is *kept* if:
     * $$j = j_0$$ and task $$i_0 \in T_{j_0}$$, or
     * $$j \neq j_0$$ and task $$i_0 \notin T_{j}$$.